AdamMescher/complete-me/README.md

 A solution to this problem is to “train” the completion dictionary over time based on the user’s actual selections.
 So, if a user consistently selects “pizza” in response to completions for “pizz”, it probably makes sense to recommend that as their first suggestion.

 Your library should support a select method which takes a substring and the selected suggestion.
 You will need to record this selection in your trie and use it to influence future suggestions.

+#### Phase 5

+Package your complete-me trie in a node module so that you can import it into future projects.